-In addition, a number of monitoring wells and surface water sampling locations were sampled during 2012 to provide information about the performance of the X-237 Groundwater Collection System and elevated detections of TCE in Little Beaver Creek.
-The 2012 Groundwater Monitoring Report for the Portsmouth Gaseous Diffusion Plant includes the monitoring data collected to support the X-701B IRM and the supplemental monitoring data collected to evaluate the X-237 Groundwater Collection System and Little Beaver Creek.
+Additional surface water locations were sampled in 2013 to provide supplemental information about TCE concentrations in surface water near the X-701B Holding Pond area associated with the X-237 Groundwater Collection System in 2012.
+The 2013 Groundwater Monitoring Report for the Portsmouth Gaseous Diffusion Plant includes the supplemental monitoring data collected to evaluate the X-237 Groundwater Collection System and Little Beaver Creek.

-6.4.4.1 Monitoring results for the X-701B Holding Pond in 2012
+6.4.4.1 Monitoring results for the X-701B Holding Pond in 2013